tuist/tuist/docs/docs/cloud/on-premise.md

 In addition to running the Docker images, you’ll need a [Postgres database](https://www.postgresql.org/) to store relational data.
 Most infrastructure providers include Posgres databases in their offering (e.g., [AWS](https://aws.amazon.com/rds/postgresql/) & [Google Cloud](https://cloud.google.com/sql/docs/postgres)).

+For performant analytics, we use a [Timescale Postgres extension](https://www.timescale.com/).
+You need to make sure that TimescaleDB is installed on the machine running the Postgres database.
+Follow the installation instructions [here](https://docs.timescale.com/self-hosted/latest/install/) to learn more.

 > [!INFO] MIGRATIONS
 > The Docker image's entrypoint automatically runs any pending schema migrations before starting the service.